asdfzdfj/mbin/docs/FAQ.md

 ### How can I contribute?

-New contributors are always _warmly welcomed_ to join us.
-The most valuable contributions come from helping with bug fixes and features through Pull Requests.
-As well as helping out with [translations](https://hosted.weblate.org/engage/mbin/) and documentation.
+New contributors are _always welcome_ to join us.
+The most valuable contributions come from helping with bug fixes and features through Pull Requests, As well as helping out with [translations](https://hosted.weblate.org/engage/mbin/) and documentation.

 Read more on our [contributing page](https://github.com/MbinOrg/mbin/blob/main/CONTRIBUTING.md).